JHU-PL-Lab/www-fpse/assignments/project.md

   4. Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.
   5. Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.
   6. Also include a brief list of what order you will implement features.
+  7. If your project is an OCaml version of some other app in another language or a projust you did in another course etc please cite this other project.
+In general any code that inspired your code needs to be cited in your submissions.
-  7. You may also include any other information which will make it easier to understand your project.
+  8. You may also include any other information which will make it easier to understand your project.

 #### Code Checkpoint